Scotties Tournament of Hearts Preview | TSN

 Galusha, who calls the game and throws lead stones, went 4-4 last season after making the playoffs for the first time in 2022.

-This will be the last Scotties for the current iteration of Team Galusha, and it could also mark Galusha’s swan song after being on the fence for the past couple years.
+This will be the last Scotties for the current version of Team Galusha, and it could also mark Galusha’s swan song after being on the fence for the past couple years.

 Team Heather Smith (Nova Scotia)